About

 The lab is interested in understanding how humans move in real world environments.
 To this end, we conduct basic research in human movement science and neuroscience and develop technology to improve walking.
-We are located at the Department of Biomechanics, University of Nebraska Omaha.
+We are in the Department of Biomechanics, University of Nebraska Omaha.
+Full list of papers at my scholar profile.

 Craft wearable devices for real-time feedback and sonification